entitydb-io/EntityDb.NET/README.md

 A lease is like a tag, except that it has a uniqueness constraint.
 Many banks have online portals, allowing bank members to see their accounts on the internet.
 From the bank's perspective, all of the accounts should be tied to a member id, probably a guid.
-But the member will not want to rememebr nor lookup their this guid - they will want to use a username.
+But the member will not want to remember nor lookup this guid - they will want to use a username.
-What you can do in EntityDb is make a lease for member entities where the entity id is the member id, the `Label` is `Usernaame` and the `Value` is whatever username the member wants to use.
+What you can do in EntityDb is make a lease for member entities where the entity id is the member id, the `Label` is `Username` and the `Value` is whatever username the member wants to use.
 If an attempt to commit a transaction is made that would violate the uniqueness constraint, it will be rejected.
 (This is obnoxious behavior for the user, though, so the bank should check before attempting to commit to see if the username is available and give immediate feedback to choose a different username).